M2MCloud/AzureIotWorkshop/HOL1/readme.md

     ![blob item](content/FileUploadBlobDetails.png)

 ### Read Device Twin Properties
-We're going to have a look at the desired and report Device Twin properties to demonstrate how they can be used to configure a Device.
+We're going to have a look at the desired and reported Device Twin properties to demonstrate how they can be used to configure a Device and receive state from a Device.

 1. If it's not already, run the Device simulator (Debug->Start without Debugging or Cntrl + F5 )